10 Tips for Moving Cross Country

 5. Make a packing list.

 First things first, make a list of things that you have to take with you no matter what, like your wedding photos and that or that blanket that you’ve had since you were a child.
-Then, create a separate list of items that you’ll bring if they fit.
+Then, create a separate list of items you’ll bring if they fit.
 And lastly, add items that you should have thrown away a long time ago.
-Start packing according to the list.
+Then, start packing according to the list.

 7. Get packing supplies.